snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_web/refunds.md

 post = ""
 +++

-Transaction refund events can be used to track products, or transactions as a whole, which ultimately ended on a refund request.
+Transaction refund events can be used to track products, or transactions as a whole, that ultimately ended on a refund request.

 ---

 #### Tracking refunds

 In this section, we will showcase how to track a refund request for a transaction.
-In many cases, refunds are completed through a backend system and not the website frontend, that is why we also showcase a couple of server-side language examples.
+In many cases, refunds are completed through a backend system and not the website frontend, that is why we also showcase a server-side language example.
 You can use any of our trackers to achieve the same result.

 {{< tabs groupId="select_js" >}}
 {{% tab name="Browser API" %}}